DanielSiepmann/typo3-extension-workshop/Documentation/source/Extension.rst

 encapsulates the systems configuration and resources like assets and templates.
 Thus an TYPO3 extension is the same as an composer package.

-In this workshop we will concentrate of a "typical" extension that will provide a plugin and custom record types.
+In this workshop we will concentrate on a "typical" extension that will provide a plugin and custom record types.
 This can be installed into any compatible TYPO3 installation.
 A new record type will be added, which can be edited in the TYPO3 backend.
 Also a new plugin will be added which can be added as a content element and